TashiNyangmi/Understood/README.md

 ![HighSchool](/images/H13.png)

 We can observe that the proportion of wives working for the two populations seem different.
-We need conduct t-test to determine if the difference is statistically significant.
+We need to conduct t-test to determine if the difference is statistically significant.
 ##### T-Test Results

-1.   t-statistic is positive
+1.   t-statistic is positive (0.2014)
 2.   p-value = 0.0006 (i.e. p-value < 0.05).

 Hence, we are able to successfully reject the null